 Trauma, depression, addiction, abuse, anxiety are just a few of the conditions notoriously steeped in stigma, shame and secrets.
 Her journey towards confronting her own secret in an extremely public forum was beautiful to observe.

 What would you do if you weren’t afraid?

 – Kirsty Spraggon

 And because life has a way of reinforcing the lessons it really wants you to soak in, literally the day after the introduction to Kirsty’s journey, I came across Garrett Grab.
 He also struggled with a secret for years.
-He said his “pre-teens to young adulthood life didn’t make any sense,” and he also had a desire to break free from the grips of his story.
+He also had a desire to break free from the grips of his story.

-Take a minute to watch this as well.
-Garret shares his story via index cards.
+Take a minute to watch his story as well, story shared via index cards.

 “Speaking about what happened gave me a 2nd chance and a life I was destined to live.”

 Don’t underestimate the power of shame.
 But remember that shame loses traction when light is shined on it.
 Are there secrets in your life that have kept you from being your authentic self or block you from the peace and happiness you deserve?